emonty/semver/semver.rst

-Linux Compatible Semantic Versioning is different from Semantic Versioning in that it does not employ the use of the hypen in ways that are in conflict with the version string requirements of the Linux distros.
+Linux Compatible Semantic Versioning is different from Semantic Versioning in that it does not employ the use of the hypen in ways that are ambiguous when used with or adjacent to software packaged with dpkg or rpm.
+Instead, it draws from PEP440's approach of indicating pre-releases with leading characters in the version segment.

 Semantic Versioning Specification (SemVer)
 ------------------------------------------